Maps

 - Create a

-object using the item ID for the item that stores the web map. - Create a new map, passing the portal item into the constructor.
+PortalItemobject using the item IDAn item ID is a unique identifier representing a single item stored, managed, and accessed in a portal, such as a web map, hosted layer, or file. for the item that stores the web map. - Create a new map, passing the portal item

 // Create a Portal instance for ArcGIS Online (https://www.arcgis.com) and then a PortalItem instance with an item Id.